 - We also recommend you to use a potty or a safe toilet chair at fixed times of the day so they would perceive it as an integral part of their daily routine.
 Within half an hour of drinking liquids, get your child on the potty, but never force them to sit for a long period of time.

-You need to make sure your child likes how their potty looks like or that they feel comfortable using the toilet.
+- You need to make sure your child likes how their potty looks like or what they feel comfortable using the toilet.
 Motivate them in the beginning, and avoid scolding or shaming them when they fail, or else emotionally they will not be ready to be trained.
-Agree together on a simple word they can use to express their need to do the business like “Pooh pooh”.
+Agree together on a simple word they can use to express their need to do business like “Pooh Pooh”.

-One of the reasons potty training gets more challenging is that parents compare their child’s progress to other children’s progress, not considering the varying natures of every child.
+One of the reasons potty training gets more challenging is that parents compare their child’s progress to other children.
+Also, they are not considering the varying natures of every child.
 It also won’t be exactly practical to start the training just because relatives started criticizing you even when you know that neither you nor your child is ready.

 At Little Academy Nursery we work hard to support parents through the training period as their child starts to exhibit signs of readiness.
 We also make sure to agree on one training method with the parents.

 - Teachers remind and send the child to use the toilet a couple of times during the day in the nursery.

 - We are thoughtful of the challenge your children are tackling, so we never scold a child if they ever wet themselves.